tikk3r/flocs/docs/using-containers.md

 > Directories that need to be accessible should be bound to the container by passing `--bind <dir1>,<dir2>,<dir3>` or `-B <dir1>,<dir2>,<dir3>` to either `apptainer shell` or `apptainer exec`.
 This directory binding is recursive.

 {: .important}
-> Environment variables that need to be accessible inside the container should either be set _after_ entering the container or using the `APPTAINERENV_` prefix _before_ entering the container.
+> Environment variables that need to be accessible inside the container should either be set _after_ entering the container or set by using the `APPTAINERENV_` prefix _before_ entering the container.
 For example, defining `APPTAINERENV_MYVAR` will define `MYVAR` inside the container.
 >
 > If you need to add entries to PATH, this can be done by defining `APPTAINERENV_PREPEND_PATH` or `APPTAINERENV_APPEND_PATH` to, respecitvely, prepend or append values to `PATH`.

 {: .warning}
 > Pay attention to environmental settings that get passed to the container.
-Mixing (too much of) the host environment witht he container environment can result in unexpected behaviour.
+Mixing (too much of) the host environment with the container environment can result in unexpected behaviour.
 Especially `PYTHONPATH` can wreak havoc if inherited from the host system.
 In a worst case scenario `--cleanenv` or `-c` can be used to clean the host environment before entering the container.

 ## Interactive use
 The containers can act as your normal shell for interactive data reduction.
 To do so, use